The Hunting Party (TV series)

-The Hunting Party is an American procedural crime drama television series created by JJ Bailey.
-Premiering on NBC on January 19, 2025, the series revolves around a small investigative team assembled to track down and capture the most dangerous killers known who have just escaped from a top-secret prison that's not supposed to exist.
-In May 2025, the series was renewed for a second season which is slated to premiere on January 8, 2026.
+The Hunting Party is an American procedural crime drama television series created by JJ Bailey for NBC.
+The series premiered on January 19, 2025, and revolves around a small investigative team assembled to track down and capture the most dangerous killers known to have just escaped from a top-secret prison whose existence is not known to the public.

+In May 2025, the series was renewed for a second season, which premiered on January 8, 2026.
+In June 2026, the series was canceled after two seasons.

 Premise

-After a secret prison hidden underneath the Wyoming countryside suffers an unexpected explosion, the nation's worst serial killers are once again at large.
-Former FBI profiler Rebecca "Bex" Henderson is brought back into the fold alongside an elite team of soldiers, spies and special agents to help track down and recapture these deadly criminals before they kill again.
-Thrust into a world of intrigue and conspiracy, Bex must grapple with not only her own complex past, but also the enduring mystery of what was happening at this prison and who caused the explosion in the first place.
+After a prison hidden underneath the Wyoming countryside suffers an unexpected explosion, the nation's worst serial killers are once again at large.
+Former FBI profiler Rebecca "Bex" Henderson is brought back into the fold alongside an elite team of soldiers, spies, and special agents to help track down and recapture these deadly criminals before they kill again.
+Thrust into a world of intrigue and conspiracy, Bex must grapple with not only her own complex past but also the enduring mystery of what was happening at this prison and who caused the explosion in the first place.